Mini-Seminars & Journal Club

 Bifacial points and human mobility in Västerbotten, Sweden

-Speaker: Mattias Sjölander, CHP postdoctoral researcher, Archaeology & Ancient History, UU
+Speaker: Mattias Sjölander, CHP postdoctoral researcher, Archaeology, Ancient History and Cultural Heritage, UU

 Towards the end of the Neolithic period significant cultural change seems to occur among the hunter-gatherer communities of northern Fennoscandia.
 In Sweden the hunter-gatherer communities seemingly abandon a long tradition of a more sedentary settlement system based around the semi-subterranean dwellings, and instead adopt a more mobile pattern.
 This occurs alongside other significant changes in the material culture, as well as in their symbolic imagery.
 A technology that appears to be reintroduced to northern Fennoscandia around this time is the bifacial point (arrow- and spearheads).
 These are largely made from locally sourced materials like quartz and quartzite (in some areas also flint).